By David H. Rothman

 But there is another gap—one of geography.

 People in rural areas could especially benefit from a national library endowment helping to elevate the prosperity and quality of life of the whole country, not just the well-off parts.
-Of the paltry several billion in assets of library endowments and equivalents, perhaps a third is going just to institutions in New York City alone.
-As with Harvard, the idea isn’t to reduce donations to the lucky but rather get the super rich to appreciate the needs of the so-far unlucky.
+Of the paltry several billion or so in assets of library endowments and equivalents, perhaps a third belongs to institutions in New York City alone.
+As with Harvard, the idea isn’t to reduce donations to the relatively lucky but rather get the super rich to appreciate the needs of the so-far unlucky.

 Library funding is an arcane topic, but voters everywhere can at least guess what charities Wall Street Street and friends are supporting.